-nations toward goodness.
-He identified inherent According to the Zohar and later Kabbalists like tendencies toward self-preservation, reproduction, Isaac Luria, these soul dimensions are not static but social living, and knowledge-seeking as fundamen- dynamically interact and evolve through spiritual tally good natural drives shared with animals in practice (5).
+Aquinas maintained that humans have natural inclinations toward goodness.
+He identified inherent According to the Zohar and later Kabbalists like social living, and knowledge-seeking as fundamen- dynamically interact and evolve through spiritual tally good natural drives shared with animals in practice (5).
 The concept of "tikkun" (repair) sugvarying degrees (17).
-Following Aristotle, Aquinas gests that souls contain divine sparks that can be described a hierarchical soul with vegetative pow- elevated through contemplative practice and ethical ers (shared with plants), sensitive powers (shared living.
-In this framework, transformation is not with animals), and rational powers (unique to hu- merely behavioral but ontological-changing one's mation transformation, the Chabad systematic framework.
-The Tanya presents a com- pathological. prehensive model of the human psyche that anticipates many contemporary psychological and neuro- The Tanya's Psychological Map of Addiction scientific insights while offering unique perspec- and Recovery tives on the possibility of transformation.
+Following Aristotle, Aquinas gests that souls contain divine sparks that can be described a hierarchical soul with vegetative pow- elevated through contemplative practice and ethical with animals), and rational powers (unique to hu- merely behavioral but ontological-changing one's mans).
+Importantly, these are integrated rather than essential relationship to divine reality (6). separate parts, suggesting our animal nature is a constituent aspect of our complete being (18).